biocore/redbiom/README.md

 ### Search for samples by metadata

 By default, redbiom is setup to query against [Qiita](https://qiita.ucsd.edu).
 First, let's search for some samples by metadata.
 Specifically, what we're going to do is identify what samples exist in Qiita in which any of their sample metadata contains the [stem](https://en.wikipedia.org/wiki/Stemming) of the word beer.
-This returns quite a few samples, so for the same of the example, we're only going to show the first 10 using `head`:
+This returns quite a few samples, so for the sake of the example, we're only going to show the first 10 using `head`:

     $ redbiom search metadata beer | head 10105.Ingredient.18